 When did society make it okay for people to make rude comments to women in STEM?
 This is unacceptable and has to stop!
-As a mademoiselle scientist I should only be judged by the work that I do, not what I look like.
-Since I look young and dress stylish I often get the comments like: “you look so young”, or “look like you should be in a different career” and sometimes I don’t get taken seriously.
+As a Mademoiselle Scientist I should only be judged by the work that I do, not what I look like.
+Since I look young and dress stylishly I often get the comments like: “you look so young”, or “look like you should be in a different career” and sometimes I don’t get taken seriously.
 It’s a shame that things are this way.
 The last time I checked there is nothing wrong with being feminine or taking pride in my appearance.

 Have you ever heard, “you don’t look like a scientist”?
-Or how about, “you are too pretty to be a scientist”?
+Or how about, “You are too pretty to be a scientist”?
 I know some of you may have heard these things before.
 It’s time that we take a stand and make a change.
 We have to let our voices be heard.
 How can we change this?

 1. Think about why you decided to pursue a STEM career?: Share this reason with others.
-I decided to become a scientist because I want to lead a research team and mentor the future generations of STEM leaders.
+I decided to become a scientist because I want to lead a research team and mentor the future generations of scientists and STEM leaders.

 2. Build a strong support system: Having mentors and other women in STEM in your circle will help realize that you are not alone.

 3. Mentor the future generations of Mademoiselle Scientists: If we show girls that women in STEM exist they will see that becoming a women in STEM is something that can do too!